ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ### Pulse Generators

+Programmable pulse generators give a number of ways to configure how hardware (electrical/optical) outputs work.
 The structure of the pulse generation logic is shown in the figure below.
 Three signals from the mapping RAM control the output of the
 pulse: trigger, 'set' pulse and 'reset' pulse.
 A trigger causes the